ALambilliotte/smtcoq/README.md

 - a safe tactic to try to solve a Coq goal using the chosen solver.

+It also offers a tactic to decide bitwise arithmetic over machine integers, named `int_decide`.

 The SMTCoq checker can also be extracted to OCaml and then used independently from Coq.

-We now give more details for each solver, and explanations on extraction.
+We now give more details for each solver and the decision procedure, and explanations on extraction.

 #### zChaff